mcharrak/PH525.1x-Statistics-and-R-for-the-Life-Sciences-HarvardX/README.md

 # PH525.1x-Statistics-and-R-for-the-Life-Sciences-HarvardX
-PH525.1x: iStatistics and R for the Life Sciences HarvardX solutions
+PH525.1x: Statistics and R for the Life Sciences HarvardX solutions

 This repository contains the code for the edX course "Statistics and R" in the HarvardX's Data Analysis for Life Sciences series.